jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 are more or less just data, and don't naturally signify what's behind the data.

-These statements are also unnecessirly long in Python, which makes them ripe to for consolidation.
+These statements are also unnecessarily long in Python, which makes them ripe to for consolidation.
 Defining functions for the kick and snare avoids the extra overhead by factoring out all the args.
 Something is made possible by the ``cue()`` object.